How do releases happen?

 All townhomes require a total deposit of 10%, with the first deposit for $10,000.
 Additional deposits will be required in 30-day increments up to 60 days. *If you are a first-time homebuyer, the total deposit will be 5%.

-Single-family homes require a total deposit of 10%, with the first deposit for $20,000.
+Single-family homes require a first deposit of $20,000.
 Additional deposits will be required in 30-day increments up to 120 days.
+The lot size of your home will determine the total deposit needed.

 All bank drafts can be made out to Richcraft Homes Ltd. All payment options include a personal cheque or draft.
 However, the first payment must be a bank draft.